 Areas of counselling I deal with

-Counselling and psychotherapy sessions usually are for one hour per week, although this can be negotiated.
+Counselling and psychotherapy sessions usually are for one hour, although this can be negotiated.

 Child and Family therapy and Couples, please contact me to discuss your needs.